-For you to become a business mentor, you must have attained a certain level of expertise in a particular line of business.
+Here is how to be a business mentor.
+First, you must have attained a certain level of expertise in a particular line of business.
 This comes with the strengths you have achieved and the shortcomings you must have experienced in the process.

 Becoming a mentor is not an easy task, this is because, when you finally decide on becoming a mentor, you have decided to invest a good percentage of your time in your mentee’s financial growth and expansion.
 In as much as it is demanding, it is also rewarding.